anomalyae/thinking/_posts/2025-05-21-Agents-of-chaos.md

 <li>Architectures that support persistence and emergent capabilities</li>
 </ul>

-<p>At Anomaly, we believe that <i>personalization is the key unlock for Artificial Intelligence</i> and that this is the fulcrum where the industry will ultimately converge.
+<p class="font-nevermind">At Anomaly, we believe that <i>personalization is the key unlock for Artificial Intelligence</i> and that this is the fulcrum where the industry will ultimately converge.
 This belief forms the foundation of our thesis, and it guides our work in Long-term Memory, Context-Aware Models, User-Specific Tuning Methodologies, and Ethical Frameworks, so that when agents do emerge, they enable humans to build a safer, empowered and more equitable future.</p>
-<p>AI is broadly available infrastructure.
+<p class="font-nevermind">AI is broadly available infrastructure.
 The direction and depth of our collective building efforts will shape future development.
 It must therefore be ethical, resilient, performant and focus on ingenuity as new paradigms mandate expanding our perspectives to identify, accommodate and address increasing opportunities and vulnerabilities.</p>